ChrstphrHll/npc_gen/students/Wenge Usunaar.md

 year: 8
 guild: Jettenia
 partyID: 80
+tags:
+- Firbolg
+- Monk
+- Exploration
+- 8th
+- Jettenia
 ---
 # Wenge Usunaar
 ---
 ### Description
 - 8th year Firbolg Monk in Jettenia
-- curly dark red hair that's pulled to the side and buzzed on the right, Brown eyes, and Pale Gray skin
+- curly dark red hair that's pulled to the side and buzzed on the right, Hazel eyes, and Pale Gray skin
 - Is Supportive and Opportunistic, and has Greed as their ideal

 ### Organizations